OsbornePro/ConfigTemplates/README.md

 1. __vsftpd.conf Anonymous Downloads__ FTP configuration for securely allowing anonymous users to only download files from a server
 1. __vsftpd.conf Anonymous Uploads__ FTP configuration for securely allowing anonymous users to only upload files to a server
 1. __vsftpd.conf for FTP over SSL__ FTP configuration for securely allowing authenticated users to upload or download files to an FTP server
+1. __.vimrc configuraiton for vim that I find help make vim more useful to me